Shell-structure and asymmetry effects in level densities: Isotopic asymmetric microscopic-macroscopic approach

-The same leading results in the expansion (\ref{rhoasgennp}) for $\nu=2$ (i) and $\nu=3$ (ii) at large excitation energies $U$ are also derived from the SFG formula (\ref{SPMgennp}).
+The same leading results in the expansion (\ref{rhoasgennp}) for $\nu=2$ (i) and $\nu=3$ (ii) at large excitation energies $U$ are also derived from the shell-structure Fermi gas formula (\ref{SPMgennp}).
 At small entropy, $S \ll 1$, one obtains also from Eq.~(\ref{denbesnp}) the finite combinatorics power expansion\cite{St58,Er60,Ig72}:

 where $\Gamma(x)$ is the Gamma function.
-This expansion over powers of $S^2 \propto U$ is the same as that of the ``constant temperature model'' (CTM) \cite{GC65,ZK18}, used often for the level density calculations at small excitation energies $U$, but here, as in Ref.~\refcite{PRC}, we have it without free fitting parameters.
+This expansion over powers of $S^2 \propto U$ is the same as that of the constant ``temperature'' model\cite{GC65,ZK18,ZH19,KZ20}, used often for the level density calculations, but here, as in Ref.~\refcite{PRC}, we have it without free fitting parameters.

 In contrast to the finite MMA limit (\ref{den0gennp}) for the level density, Eq.~(\ref{denbesnp}), the asymptotic SFG (Eq.~(\ref{SPMgennp})) and FG (Eq.~(\ref{FG})) expressions are obviously divergent at $U\rightarrow 0$.
-Notice also that the MMA1 approximation for the level density, $\rho(E,A)$, Eq.~(\ref{rho2}), can be applied also for large excitation energies, $U$, with respect to the collective rotational excitations, as the SFG and FG approximations if one can neglect shell effects, $\xi^{\ast}\ll 1$.
-Thus, the level density $\rho(E,A)$ in the case (i), Eq.~(\ref{rho2}), has wider range of the applicability over the excitation energy variable $U $ than the MMA2 case (ii).
+Notice also that the MMA1 approximation for the level density, $\rho(E,N,Z)$, Eq.~(\ref{rho2}), can be applied also for large excitation energies, $U$, with respect to the collective rotational excitations, as the SFG and FG approximations if one can neglect shell effects, $\xi^{\ast}\ll 1$.
+Thus, the level density $\rho(E,N,Z)$ in the case (i), Eq.~(\ref{rho2}), has wider range of the applicability over the excitation energy variable $U $ than the MMA2 case (ii).
 The MMA2 approach has, however, another advantage of describing the important shell structure effects.
+The main effects of the inter-particle interaction, statistically averaged over particle numbers, beyond the shell correction of the mean field within the Strutinsky's shell correction method was taken into account by the extended Thomas-Fermi components of MMA expression (\ref{denbesnp}) for the level density, $\rho(E,N,Z)$.
+These components are given by the extended Thomas-Fermi potential, $\Omega^{}_{\rm \tt{ETF}}$, Eq.~(\ref{TFpotF}), and the level-density parameter, $a^{}_{\rm \tt{ETF}}$, Eq.~(\ref{daFnp}), counterparts of the corresponding total quantities, Eqs.~(\ref{OmFnp}) and (\ref{denparnp}).